mkvlrn/template-node/README.md

 Three directories laid out in the root of the project:

 - `./test` for unit tests, mirroring the structure of `./src`
-- `./test/integration` for integration tests
+- `./test-integration` for integration tests
-- `./test/e2e` for end-to-end tests
+- `./test-e2e` for end-to-end tests

-Within each of these directories, the `.mocks` and `.setup` directories should hold any mocks and vitest setup files, respectively.
+Within each of these directories, the `.mocks`, `.setup`, and `.utils` directories should hold any mocks, vitest setup files (those are used automatically by the vitest config), and general utilities for the tests.

+Since the folder directories are path aliased, any mocks or utilities needed by the tests can be imported from the 🧪 alias, such as `🧪/.utils/my-util.ts`.
+You can change the alias in the `tsconfig.json` file if you find it difficult to use emojis and you _hate fun_.

 The tests are run with vitest, which is configured in `./vitest.config.ts`.
 This config depends on this directory structure, and will automatically find all the tests in the `./test` directory.